-The Flintstones featured Fred, Wilma, Barney and Betty.
-The babies, Pebbles and Bamm-Bamm, weren’t introduced until 1963 — Pebbles early in the year, Bamm-Bamm later on because Pebbles needed a friend to interact with.
-Pebbles made the Social Security Administration’s baby name list that year, and it continued afterwards, too:
+The Flintstones featured Fred, Wilma, Barney, and Betty.
+The babies, Pebbles, and Bamm-Bamm weren’t introduced until 1963 — Pebbles early in the year, Bamm-Bamm later on because Pebbles needed a friend to interact with.
+Pebbles made the Social Security Administration’s baby name list that year, and it continued afterward, too:

 1967: 13 baby girls named Pebbles